mecid/mecid.github.io/_posts/2019-07-31-introducing-container-views-in-swiftui.md

 Now we have a simple *ReposView*, which accepts an array of repos and render them.
 That's it.
 We can use anywhere across the app where we need to display a repos list.

 #### Introducing Container views
 But now we have another question, where we can do data-flow stuff like fetching data and handling user actions.
-Let's introduce *Container* view concept. *Container* view fetches data and passes it to a simple *Rendering* view. *Container* view didn't render any UI itself.
+Let's introduce *Container* view concept. *Container* view fetches data and passes it to a simple *Rendering* view. *Container* view didn't render any User Interface itself.
 It just passes the data to the *Rendering* view.

 ```swift
 import SwiftUI